virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 - completeness and maturity of the framework
 - usability and learning curve
-- clearness in the official documentation
+- the clearness in the official documentation
 - number of official and unofficial examples, guides and tutorials
 - industry-side diffusion

-Virgilio suggests you to start with learning TensorFlow and try Pytorch later.
+Virgilio suggests you start with learning TensorFlow and try Pytorch later.

 Brief argument: Tensorflow, especially from 2.0 version and with the [Keras](https://www.tensorflow.org/guide/keras) Interface (native in TF from 2.0), is a better choice for a beginner.
 Pytorch has different pros but it's more suitable for research and high flexibility needs.
 TF 2.0 is the tools chosen in the up-to-date version of the mythical (and _"mandatory"_) book [Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow](https://www.amazon.it/Hands-Machine-Learning-Scikit-learn-Tensorflow/dp/1492032646).

 Bonus tip:

-Don't try to learn the old TF1 version, hadn't aged well, but Google learnt a lot from that experience: go for 2.0.
+Don't try to learn the old TF1 version, hadn't aged well, but Google learned a lot from that experience: go for 2.0.

 - [TensorFlow 2.0: Easier for beginners, and more powerful for experts](https://www.youtube.com/watch?v=5ECD8J3dvDQ)